So you are absolutely sure that what causes your pain is your back right?

 Just being conscious and doing very simple and easy to do basic stretches and movement can pay off.

 Can you commit to doing small changes?
-If so, you will experience less chronic pain, which means you can participate in your favorite activities, feel healthier and even sleep better at night.
+If so, you will experience less chronic pain, which means you can participate in your favorite activities, feel healthier and sleep much better at night without discomfort or pain.

 * Remember that each person is different and you your back pain may be caused by various other issues so don't diagnose yourself consult with a doctor with any pain you have and before beginning any exercise program.